Part 2: Objects and Properties

 10. Click OK to accept your changes and to close the Properties Browser.

-Insert a Satellite from the Local Satellite Database
+Inserting a satellite from the Local Satellite Database

 Use the Insert From Satellite Database tool to query a locally installed Spacecraft database.